 Graduate teaching assistants

-Email your relevant departmental contact using the links below:
+Email your departmental contact using the links below:

 Training programme for Graduate Teaching Assistants (GTA)

 The training programme for new and existing Graduate Teaching Assistants (GTAs) covers the basics of teaching and learning, small-group teaching (e.g. tutorials, problem classes, labs) and assessment and feedback.